vislearn/DSACLine/readme.md

 Just execute `python main.py` to start a training run with the standard settings.
 Running `python main.py -h` will list all parameter options for playing around.

-The code generates training data on the fly, and trains two CNNs ins parallel.
+The code generates training data on the fly, and trains two CNNs in parallel.
 The first CNN predicts a set of 2D points to which the output line is fitted using DSAC.
 The second CNN is a baseline where the line parameters are predicted directly, i.e. without DSAC.

-In a specified interval during training, both CNNs are tested on a fixed validation set, and the vizualisation of the predictions is stored in an images such as the following:
+In a specified interval during training, both CNNs are tested on a fixed validation set, and the visualization of the predictions is stored in an image such as the following:

 ![Training output.](./images/example_output.png)